Web Security: how to secure your database and web servers

 All Unused Application Extensions and Unused Modules Should Be Removed

 A default Apache installation will have many enabled pre-defined modules that are not typically used in a web server scenario unless they are specifically required.
-To prevent targeted attacks against such modules, they should be turned off.
+To prevent targeted cyber attacks against such modules, they should be turned off.

 The same goes for Microsoft’s web servers – Internet Information Services (IIS).
 IIS is by default configured to serve numerous types of applications.
 The list of application extensions should only contain those that the web application or website will use.